MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-7. In a ____________ circuit, the total resistance is smaller than the smallest resistance in the circuit
+7. In a _________ circuit, the total resistance is greater than the largest resistance in the circuit.

 8 / 16